paketo-buildpacks/paketo-website/content/docs/howto/java.md

 * [Azure Application Insights][azure application insights] - support provided by the [Azure Application Insights Buildpack][bp/azure-application-insights]
 * [Google Stackdriver][google stackdriver] - support provided by the [Google Stackdriver Buildpack][bp/google-stackdriver]
+* [Datadog][datadog] - support provided by the [Datadog Buildpack][bp/datadog]

-APM integrations are enabled with [bindings][bindings].
-If a binding of the correct `type` is provided at build-time the corresponding java agent will be contributed to the application image.
+The Azure Application Insights and Google Stackdriver APM integrations are enabled with [bindings][bindings].
+If a binding of the correct `type` is provided at build-time the corresponding Java agent will be contributed to the application image.
 Connection credentials will be read from the binding at runtime.

 **Example**: Connecting to Azure Application Insights